What can creditors take in a bankruptcy?

 All nonexempt assets may be used to repay your creditors in a Chapter 7 bankruptcy.
 These include:

-You can keep a certain value amount of these because of federal and state bankruptcy exemptions.
+You can keep a certain amount of these thanks to federal and state bankruptcy exemptions.

 What you keep when filing for bankruptcy

-Laws were created to help protect your property during bankruptcy, called bankruptcy exemptions; however, exemptions vary depending on the process and the state.
+Laws called bankruptcy exemptions were created to help protect your property during bankruptcy.
+But these exemptions vary depending on the process and the state.

 Common federal bankruptcy exemptions are listed below.
 Married couples filing jointly can double the exemption amount, and all amounts are shown for cases filed after April 1, 2022.
 These numbers will be adjusted again on March 31, 2025.